 There are times when an electric knife is not suitable for the cutting job you have; using an electric knife on a banana could be overkill.
 However, there are plenty of times when an electric knife is clearly superior, and therefore the better choice than a traditional knife.

-Consistency – an electric knife gives greater consistency than a traditional knife.
+An electric knife gives greater consistency than a standard knife.
 If you want uniform slices, regularly cuts of meat, of specific cuts or angles, then an electric knife is more capable of providing these things because of its speed and accuracy.
 It is also superior because it requires less effort and input from you, and therefore reduces human error.

 How to Use an Electric Knife